-OUR EXISTING SHAREHOLDERS MAY BE ABLE TO EXERT SIGNIFICANT INFLUENCE OVER MATTERS REQUIRING SHAREHOLDER APPROVAL.
+OUR EXISTING SHAREHOLDERS MAY BE ABLE TO EXERT SIGNIFICANT INFLUENCE OVER MATTERS REQUIRING STOCKHOLDER APPROVAL.

 Holders of Class A stock, who are the shareholders who purchased their stock from us before our initial public offering, are entitled to ten votes per share and holders of common stock are entitled to one vote per share.
-Upon completion of this offering, holders of Class A stock will hold 5.9% of the total of our outstanding shares of common stock and Class A stock, or collectively, our common shares, and have 38.4% of the combined voting power of the common shares.
+Upon completion of this offering, holders of Class A stock will hold 6.3% of the total of our outstanding shares of common stock and Class A stock, or collectively, our common shares, and have 40.2% of the combined voting power of the common shares.
 These shareholders, if acting together, will be in position to significantly influence the election of our directors and to effect or prevent certain corporate transactions which require majority or supermajority approval of the combined classes, including mergers and other business combinations.
-This may result in the company taking corporate actions that you may not consider to be in your best interest and may affect the price of our common stock.
+This may result in the company taking corporate actions that you may not consider to be in your best interest and may affect the price of your stock.
 Specifically, upon the completion of this offering:

-- our current officers and directors will own 8.8% of our outstanding common shares and 36.8% of the combined voting power of our common shares;
+our current officers and directors will own 9.5% of our outstanding common shares and 38.5% of the combined voting power of our common shares;

-- Procter & Gamble will hold 12.9% of our outstanding common shares and 8.4% of the combined voting power of our common shares; and - Amgen will hold 10.1% of our outstanding common shares and 6.6% of the combined voting power of our common shares.
+- Procter & Gamble will hold 16.3% of our outstanding common shares and 10.4% of the combined voting power of our common shares; and - Amgen will hold 12.0% of our outstanding common shares and 7.7% of the combined voting power of our common shares.